sayakghorai34/Library-Management-System/README.md

 cd backend
 npm install
 ```
-4. rename the `.env.example` file to `.env` and add the following environment variables
+4. Locate and rename the `.env.example` file in the `backend` to `.env` and add the following environment variables
 ```
 PORT=define any suitable port
 MONGODB_URI=your mongodb connection string